Jalumi War

-The Jalumi War, also called the Battle of Ikirun, was a battle that took place on 1 November 1878 in the north east of present-day Osun State, Nigeria.
+The Jalumi War, also called the Battle of Inisa, was a battle that took place on 1 November 1878 in the northeast of present-day Osun State, Nigeria.

 It was part of the larger conflict named the Ibadan War.

-The forces of Ibadan victorious in detail a force of rebellious Yorubas including soldiers from Ilorin, Ekiti, Ila and Ijesha.
+The forces of Ibadan were victorious in detail over a force of rebellious Yorubas including soldiers from Ilorin, Ekiti, Ila and Ijesha.

 Despite the victory, fighting continued in the years that followed until the Ilorins were finally defeated in 1897.

 Background

-The Jalumi War took place in the hilly country of the northeast of Osun State in the area that includes Ikirun, Iba, Inisa, Mesin Ipole (the present Imesi-ile), Okuku and Eko-Ende.
+The Jalumi War took place in the hilly country of the northeast of Osun State in the area that includes Inisa, Iba, Ikirun, Mesin Ipole (the present Imesi-ile), Okuku and Eko-Ende.

 It was one of the series of civil wars in Yorubaland between 1793 and 1893.

 In June 1878, word came to Ibadan that the Ilorins had joined the Ekitis and Ilas in the alliance against them.

 The Ekitis and Ila, now joined by the Ijeshas, laid siege to Ikirun.
-The Emir of Ilorin sent his forces, led by Ajia, to join his allies around Ikurin.
+The Emir of Ilorin sent his forces, led by Ajia, to join his allies around Ikirun.

-They suffered a setback at Otan, but were reinforced and joined the siege.
+They suffered a setback at Otan but were reinforced and joined the siege.

 When news reached Ibadan they were unable to send help until their army returned on 14 October 1878 from an expedition to Meko.

-The Balogun Ogboriefon was told to march to the aid of Ikirun with five days.
+The Balogun Ogboriefon was told to march to the aid of Inisa and neighbouring towns within five days.

-It was the peak of the rainy season, and many Ibadan soldiers drowned crossing the Oba and Osun rivers.
+It was the peak of the rainy season, and many Ibadan soldiers drowned crossing the Otin River and Osun rivers.

 The Balogun had to share command with the Osi Ilori, a jealous and incompetent man.

 On 30 October 1878, the Ikiruns had been pressed back and fought within their town walls.

 The Balogun of Ibadan entered the town the next day with his relief force.

 The attacking forces at this time were in three groups.

 The Ilorins under Ajia were to the northeast, near the Ikirun farms.

 The Ilas under Prince Adeyale and the Ekitis under Fabunmi were camped together nearby.

 The Ijeshas were to the east, led by Ayimoro and Ogunmodede, encamped in the small town of Iba.